-- In 2003, a watershed assessment of the Little Creek watersheds in which Bolin Creek is located was completed - In 2004, a management study of the Morgan and Little Creek watersheds was completed. - In 2006, the NC Division of Water Quality and EPA pledged staff assistance.
+- In 2003, a watershed assessment of the Little Creek watersheds in which Bolin Creek is located was completed - In 2004, a management study of the Morgan and Little Creek watersheds was completed. - In 2006, the NC Division of Water Quality and EPA pledged staff assistance. - In 2007, the Team received a Clean Water Management Trust Fund grant that was used to conduct a detailed geomorphic analysis to identify areas of erosion, instability, and other high risk locations.

-25 The Town's buffer provisions exceed minimum state requirements most notably by requiring wider buffers for jurisdictional streams and also including buffers for smaller ephemeral streams.
+&lt;sup>24 The Town's buffer provisions exceed minimum state requirements most notably by requiring wider buffers for jurisdictional streams and also including buffers for smaller ephemeral streams.

-- In 2007, the Team received a Clean Water Management Trust Fund grant that was used to conduct a detailed geomorphic analysis to identify areas of erosion, instability, and other high risk locations. - In 2008 and 2009 the Team received two federal "319" grants to pursue restoration projects, planning, and monitoring, one led by Chapel Hill and the other led by Carrboro.
+• In 2008 and 2009 the Team received two federal "319" grants to pursue restoration projects, planning, and monitoring, one led by Chapel Hill and the other led by Carrboro.
 Both grant efforts were successfully completed, including on the ground restoration projects in both towns and a planning/engineering study of a drainage area in downtown Chapel Hill.
 In 2012, a Watershed Restoration Plan and Watershed Situation Assessment for Bolin Creek were completed as part of the grant project efforts.